Mercutio1243/Mercutio1243/README.md

-- 👋 Hi, I’m @Mercutio1243
+- 👋 Hi, I’m @Mercutio1243 from Germany
-- 👀 I’m interested in playing with flutter
+- 👀 I’m interested in programming with flutter
-- 🌱 I’m currently learning flutter and coding in general
+- 🌱 I’m currently setting up a small chess app with flutter
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: TBD